Megabit/Blazorise/docs/_posts/2020-05-06-release-notes-091.md

 ## Closing notes

 _What comes next?_ For starters I will take some free days to clear the head.
 After that I will start planning for the next milestone while I will also maintain and clean some bugs introduced with v0.9.1.
 Let's not fool our self, there are always some bugs :)

+That's it for now.
+I hope you will like this new version and that there will not be too many problem.
+Enjoy, and hopefully see you soon.
+Cheers! 🍻

 And as always if you enjoy working with Blazorise please leave a star on [GitHub](https://github.com/stsrki/Blazorise).
 Also consider becoming a [Patron](https://www.patreon.com/mladenmacanovic) or donate via [Buy me a Coffee](https://www.buymeacoffee.com/mladenmacanovic) or [PayPal](https://www.paypal.me/mladenmacanovic)!